punit1808/Assessment_02_ContractManagement/README.md

 Now we can perform our contract functions i.e. addStudent, removeStudent, checkGrade, updateGrade after authenticating from our Metamask account.

-## For Better Understanding you can refer to Vedio Explaination.
+## For Better Understanding you can refer to Video Explaination.

 ### Thanks for Reading
 I hope you Understand the program Code and functioning well.